 The Semester-in-Practice Program provides an opportunity for students to spend a semester working full-time for credit at an externship placement.
 Placements may be local or outside of Boston.
 The program is designed for students who want an intensive hands-on experience, furthering specific and well-defined career and academic goals.

-The Semester-in-Practice Program offers four options:
+The Semester-in-Practice Program offers three options:

 - Human Rights Externship in Geneva—Through the Human Rights Externship, students may spend a semester working in Geneva for a nongovernmental organization (NGO) committed to the protection of human rights.

 - Government Lawyering in Washington, D.C.—Students in the Government Lawyering Externship may spend a semester working at a government office in Washington.
 Examples include opportunities with the staff of a congressional committee or subcommittee, in the legal office of an administrative agency, or with a federal board/commission.